open-telemetry/opentelemetry-operator/README.md

 ### OpenTelemetry Operator vs. Kubernetes vs. Cert Manager

 We strive to be compatible with the widest range of Kubernetes versions as possible, but some changes to Kubernetes itself require us to break compatibility with older Kubernetes versions, be it because of code incompatibilities, or in the name of maintainability.

-Our promise is that we'll follow what's common practice in the Kubernetes world and support N-2 versions, based on the release date of the OpenTelemetry Operator.

-For instance, when we released v0.27.0, the latest Kubernetes version was v1.21.1.
-As such, the minimum version of Kubernetes we support for OpenTelemetry Operator v0.27.0 is v1.19 and we tested it with up to 1.21.
+Every released operator will support a specific range of Kubernetes versions, to be determined at the latest during the release.

 We use `cert-manager` for some features of this operator and the third column shows the versions of the `cert-manager` that are known to work with this operator's versions.